decentldotland/ar.page/components_new/user/hackathon/README.md

 2. GET and inspect [the Ark API response for that user](http://ark-api.decent.land/v1/profile/arweave/kaYP9bJtpqON8Kyy3RbqnqdtDBDUsPTQTNUCvZtKiFI)
 3. Come up with an idea based on the data that the API **does or does not** return.
 What's missing from the API?
 What's missing from the UI?
 4. Fork this repo (or the [Ark repo](https://github.com/decentldotland/ark-network)) and code your idea
+5. Go to http://localhost:3000/p/xy (or /p/any_username) to access a profile on localhost

 ## Goals